Posted on July 18 2017

 If your carpet is a curious shade, don’t ignore it, play it up even if it’s not your ideal color.
 A lime green rug stands a good chance when echoing the hue in the form of green and brown throw blankets, toss pillows, picture frames, mats, and wall art.
 Even a dull neutral carpet can be made to look intentional when its shade pops up elsewhere.

 Invest in Dual-Purpose Furniture.
 You can’t make a rental bigger, but you can make the most of the room you have.
 Every inch counts when dealing with a small space so invest in furniture pieces that will pull double duty.
 For your bedroom consider a trundle bed that can be folded into a sofa when watching TV, a hollow ottoman that can be used in any room for storage, or a dining table with a built-in leaf that will make it much easier to entertain guests without consistently suffocating space.
 Whichever duel-purpose furniture you choose, make sure to select pieces that are size-appropriate to your space.
 Overstuffed models will only serve to make your living space look even smaller.
-You can even try multi-purpose wall art.
+You can even try multi-purpose wall art such as wall decal clocks.
 Style your space, but make the most of the room you have.